yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

 Step by step:
 ~~~~~~~~~~~~~

-Pick-it looks for circles and detects 3.
+Pickit looks for circles and detects 3.

 |image2|

-Pick-it will only start to search for cylinders when no circles can be
+Pickit will only start to search for cylinders when no circles can be
 detected anymore or all detected circles are not reachable to the robot.

 Search for cylinders and detects 1.